mark-koren/DRL-AST/docs/tutorial.rst

 2.4 The ``simulate`` function:
 ------------------------------

 The simulate function runs a simulation using previously generated actions from the policy to control the stochasticity.
 The simulate function accepts a list of actions and an intitial state.
 It should run the simulation, then return the timestep that the goal state was achieved, or a -1 if the horizon was reached first.
+In addition, this function should return any simulation info needed for post-analysis.
 To do this, first add the following code to the file to handle the simulation aspect:

 ::
     def sensors(self, car, peds, noise):